United in Isolation

 United in Isolation is the debut studio album by Australian rock band Papa vs Pretty.
 It was released in Australia on 27 May 2011 through Peace & Riot.
 The album was recorded at BJB Studios and Oceanic Studios in Sydney, Australia, throughout January and February 2011.
 It was produced and engineered by five time ARIA Award winning producer Paul McKercher, and mixed by Scott Horscroft.

-At the ARIA Music Awards of 2011, the album was nominated for ARIA Award for Best Rock Album and it has also been nominated for Album of the Year at the J Awards of 2011.
+At the ARIA Music Awards of 2011, the album was nominated for Best Rock Album and it has also been nominated for Album of the Year at the J Awards of 2011.

 Singles

 First single, "One of the Animals", had its radio premiere on Triple J with Richard Kingsmill on 20 March 2011, and a music video for the song directed by Byron Quandary was released online on 17 April 2011.
 The music video for "One of the Animals" was voted as Channel V's RIPE Clip of the Week for 18 April 2010, and was also added to rotation on Rage.
 "One of the Animals" was featured in iTunes Store's Must-Have Songs: April 2011 playlist, one of only three Australian artists in the 11-song collection.
 Singles "Honey" and "Darkest Way" have also received heavy radio rotation on Triple J.